Open Budget Survey Results

 South Sudan's Ministry of Finance and Economic Planning has established public consultations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

-South Sudan's National Legislature has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:
+The Transitional National Legislature of South Sudan has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:

 South Sudan's National Audit Chamber should prioritize the following actions to improve public participation in the budget process:

-South Sudan's National Legislature provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
+The Transitional National Legislature of South Sudan provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

 The emerging practice of establishing independent fiscal institutions